idylicaro/event-management/README.md

    - [ ] Perform load testing with k6 or Artillery.
 3. **CI/CD**
    - [ ] Create Github action CI.
+   - [ ] Create a workflow to automate releases (using semantic commit).
 4. **Optional**
    - [ ] Create Kubernetes deployments and services.
    - [ ] Integrate Grafana and Prometheus for monitoring.